 Slimming world variation

 This recipe is perfect for the Slimming World plan!
-Use low calorie cooking spray, omit the sesame seeds and spicy chilli oil, replace sugar with sweetener and you have a SYN FREE stir fried beef recipe that’s ready in under 30 minutes.
+Use low calorie cooking spray, leave out the sesame seeds and spicy chilli oil, replace sugar with sweetener and you have a SYN FREE stir fried beef recipe that’s ready in under 30 minutes.

 You may also like…